h2r/pomdp-py/docs/html/_sources/examples.tiger.rst.txt

 tiger behind the left door while it is actually behind the right door and vice versa.`

-This is a simple POMDP with only 2 states, 2 actions, and 2 observations.
+Tiger is a simple POMDP with only 2 states, 2 actions, and 2 observations.
 The transition and observation probabilities can be easily specified by a table (or a dictionary in Python).
+To define this POMDP:

+1. :ref:`define-the-domain`
+2. :ref:`define-the-models`
+3. :ref:`instantiate`
+4. :ref:`solve`

 .. note::